 The following are international renowned brands which are thriving in the Albanian market for some years.

-Foreigners enjoy the same rights as Albanian citizens to be engaged in economic activities in Albania without the need to request permission or authorization, except for activities in sectors which require licences/permits/authorizations.
+Foreigners have the same rights as Albanian citizens to be engaged in economic activities in Albania without the need to request permission or authorization, except for activities in sectors which require licenses/permits/authorizations.
 The Albanian legislation provides that in all cases and all times, foreign investments shall receive fair and equitable treatment and shall enjoy full protection and security.

 The National Business Centre provides a “one-stop-shop” solution for business registration and serves as a public database in which is reflected the current status and key features of every company/physical person registered.
 The NBC serves as a single “Window” for all types of business entities throughout Albania to perform and apply for all business registration-related process, including tax registration at national and municipal levels, health and social security, Labor Inspectorate and the National Statistical Institute.

 6. Forms of business entities